textchimp/farmyard-fight-club/README.md

 ## Dreams / Wishlist

+- Camera POV switching: world to player
-- More models!
+- Collision detection!
-- Decent game AI?????
-- Higher-res skybox images
+- Sounds!
+Footsteps etc, dying sounds
 - More actual game logic - how do you play the game?
 Do you just knock over other animals?
 Can you shoot them with laser beams from your eyes?
 Can you push each other off the edge of a platform?
+Chase each other around?
+- Better management of character/game state, and animation cueing
+- Augmented Reality / outdoor GPS-based playing?
+- More models!
+- Landscape!
+Mountains, water, forests, bits of grass, clouds etc?
+- Mobile-friendly controls? (on-screen buttons, gyro/tilt control?)
+- Decent game AI?????
+- Higher-res skybox images
 - Huge explosions
-- Sounds!
-Footsteps etc, dying sounds
 - Networked multiplayer mode - Firebase?